deepgram/web-next/content/blog/posts/the-history-of-the-word-hacker-2/index.md

   - education
   - linguistics
 seo:
-  title: "The History of the Word "Hacker""
+  title: "The History of the Word 'Hacker""
   description: ""
 shorturls:
   share: